18 Surprising Things you didn’t know about Haiti!

 15) Life expectancy rates are very low in Haiti

-It has been reported that a woman’s life expectancy in Haiti is at 52 years old.
-And for men, it’s 50 years old.
-If you compare this to other nearby countries in the Americas and Caribbean, Haiti has a much lower life expectancy.
+If you compare this to nearby countries in the Americas and Caribbean, Haiti has a much lower life expectancy.

-This is largely due to the lifestyle of Haitians.
-The alarmingly high cost of food in Haiti forces most people to survive on a low calorie, low nutritious diet.
-Ultimately, this makes them more vulnerable to disease.
+This is mainly due to the lifestyle of Haitians.
+The alarmingly high cost of food in Haiti forces most people to survive on a low-calorie, low nutritious diet.

 16) Haiti has some delicious food